redips/Stack/docs/cookbook/ddd_architecture/basic_operations.md

 ### Create the UpdateBookProcessor

-We also need to write the `UpdateBookProcessor`.
+We also need to create the `UpdateBookProcessor`.

 ```php
 // src/BookStore/Infrastructure/Sylius/State/Processor/UpdateBookProcessor.php